 Field tasks associated with Alternative 5 would include vegetation clearance, surface clearance, dynamic survey, classification of anomalies using AGC, and removal of anomalies classified as targets of interest (TOIs) using AGC methods, and disposal of any MEC and MD recovered in the search for MEC.
-AGC is technically feasible but extremely difficult based on vegetation, terrain, structures (e.g., buildings, slabs) and infrastructure (e.g., roads, parking lots, utilities).
-If classification was not feasible, standard DGM or analog methods would be used as appropriate.
+AGC is technically feasible in most locations.
+If classification was not feasible, standard DGM or analog methods would be used with approval by USACE.

-MEC items encountered during the clearance would be Blow-In-Place (BIP).
+MEC items encountered during the clearance would be BIP.
 Post-BIP sampling of soil for explosives residue would be conducted following demilitarization of MEC.

 This alternative also includes LUCs because physical obstructions (i.e., buildings, roads, dense vegetation, etc.) may prevent removal of MEC hazards in certain areas.
 The LUCs will make educational pamphlets available to site workers, school children, visitors/recreational users, and other personnel who are known to access the site.
-The pamphlet would inform people of potential explosive hazards and safety precautions to be taken to avoid contact with potential remaining MEC.
-Additionally, warning signs would be installed with the intent of limiting exposure to potential remaining MEC by informing site users about the potential hazards at the site.
+The pamphlet would inform the public of potential explosive hazards and safety precautions to be taken to avoid contact with potential remaining MEC.